 Kundalini is so deeply personal and unique chemistry, it doesn't seem advisable to try and block or counter its progress.
 If you look into cases where people have used antidepressants or antiseizure medicine for kundalini, you will probably find that they were worse off with the medication than without.
 They aborted their chance of shamanistic death and rebirth... they forfeited the experience of their highest highs and lowest lows... and so are lesser people for it.
-Instead of medication a positive approach to kundalini awakening is needed.
-That is preparation, protection, practices and higher purpose.
+Instead of medication, a positive approach to kundalini awakening is needed.
+That is preparation, protection, practices, and higher purpose.
 The transpersonal is achieved via the amplification of the personal.

-We each describe our kundalini experience through our information base, believes and attachments.
-But you can't really describe the ineffable, although poets do try... and that poetry directly channeled from the Fire of Fires, might come close to communicating its depth and novelty.
-Kundalini has so many effects simultaneously that to a non-popped person a kundalini revealer might sound like a intoxicated looney.
+We each describe our kundalini experience through our information base, believes, and attachments.
+But you can't describe the ineffable, although poets do try... and that poetry directly channeled from the Fire of Fires, might come close to communicating its depth and novelty.
+Kundalini has so many effects simultaneously that to a non-popped person a kundalini revealer might sound like an intoxicated looney.
 This is partly so because the psychic realm is so widely opened by kundalini that our dreams, precognition and remote sensing ability infiltrate awareness.
 So we have these newly amplified extra-sensory abilities to navigate a consensus world that makes little sense and is of questionable value.

 During a kundalini awakening we are at a lifetime peak in pituitary potency, so our center of being rises to the psychic level, and we have access to a vastly higher vision and taste of reality.
 While at that level we cannot fit our larger being down into the consensus flatland "reality."
-Thus when in this higher operational mode we are essentially alone; unless of course we find others that are operating in this higher space-time.
-But considering the numbers of poppers it's rather unlikely, especially to find someone stable and healthy in that condition.
+Thus when in this higher operational mode we are essentially alone; unless of course, we find others that are operating in this higher space-time.
+But considering the numbers of poppers, it's rather unlikely, especially to find someone stable and healthy in that condition.

-Also kundalini is not definite thing because it is a cluster of experience and affect from subatomic to spirit.
+Also, kundalini is not a definite thing because it is a cluster of experience and affect from subatomic to spirit.
 And so how we explain it in its beginning stages will perhaps be far different than how we explain it five years after our peak.
 How we explain it in scientific terms is going to be far different than explaining it as a neophyte with no knowledge of kundalini whatsoever.
 It's not so much where we are on the spiral of development, it's the degree of information and contemplation we have given to our experiences that denotes how we will relate it.
-Kundalini is a natural phenomena with infinite perspectives, interpretations, implications, and explanations.
+Kundalini is a natural phenomenon with infinite perspectives, interpretations, implications, and explanations.

 Consider that life is exactly like surfing waves.
-There is a charge of life-force that arises with any new exciting event be it meeting a lover, or a Eureka discovery.
+There is a charge of life-force that arises with any new exciting event be it meeting a lover or a Eureka discovery.
 But if we fail to ride the energy of that charge we miss the wave and get grounded into the sand.
 Each time we do this aborted surfing trick we get further and further from the life we want, and we get less and less excited about every new event.
-Thus if we don't learn to surf properly we become generally apathetic or downright depressed, so life is like surfing and opportunities are waves.
+Thus if we don't learn to surf properly we become generally apathetic or downright depressed, so life is like surfing, and opportunities are waves.

-If we do not learn how to handle the energy of kundalini and use expanded consciousness effectively and creatively, then it turns on us and we become listless, depressed and dysfunctional.
+If we do not learn how to handle the energy of kundalini and use expanded consciousness effectively and creatively, then it turns on us and we become listless, depressed, and dysfunctional.
 Thus it becomes obvious that we need to transcend our own and the collective shadow to reintegrate ego into a higher mode and larger purpose.
 That is if we don't pick up and constructively proceed with the light-sword, it will cut us to pieces.